 Gray and Gray

-Moving through, you get the feeling Portnoy has built the kitchen as a window to the restaurant, not the other way around.
-He plates up four-course tasting menus looking out over the hand-tiled floor.
-There’s a raised communal table that extends to the service counter, with spots for two scattered around the edges.
+Moving through the venue, you get the feeling Portnoy has built the kitchen as a window to the restaurant, not the other way around.
+There’s a raised communal table that extends to the service counter, with intimate spots for two scattered around the edges.